deeppavlov/DeepPavlov/examples/README.md

-# This is "Hello world!" example of simple bot implemented in DeepPavlov
+# This is "Hello, World!" example of simple bot implemented in DeepPavlov

 Import key components to build HelloBot.
 ```python